-Investments represent marketable securities.
+Investments represent marketable securities and alternative investments.
 Investments in marketable securities are valued at their fair values in the statements of financial position.
 The measurement of fair value is made using the fair value hierarchy established under current accounting standards (Note 8).
+Net asset value ("NAV") is used as a practical expedient to estimate fair value of the alternative investments (Note 8).

 Net investment return is reported in the statement of activities and consists of interest and dividend income, realized and unrealized capital gains and losses, less investment expenses and management fees.
-For purposes of determining realized gains and losses, the cost of securities sold is based on a trade-date basis.
+For purposes of determining realized gains and losses, the cost of securities sold is based on average cost.